mwonng/robot-node-cli/readme.md

 * LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
 * REPORT will announce the X,Y and orientation of the robot.
 * A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.
+* Input can be from a file, or from standard input, as the developer chooses.
 * Provide test data to exercise the application.
+* The application must be a command line application.

 ### Constraints:

-The toy robot must not fall off the table during movement.
+* The toy robot must not fall off the table during movement.
 This also includes the initial placement of the toy robot.
-Any move that would cause the robot to fall must be ignored.
+* Any move that would cause the robot to fall must be ignored.

 Example Input and Output: